patricelliG/java_sys_script/README.md

   * On mac "pyinstaller -F mac_java_scan.py"
 5. Retrieve the executable which will be located in the "dist" directory created by pyinstaller

-# Running the program

-#### Running the script

-1. Run the script via python 2
-2. The script will create a text file called SCAN_RESULTS.txt
-    * Windows: This file will be created in the current directory
-    * Mac: The file will be created on desktop

-#### Running the compiled executable

-1. Compile the program (see "Compiling to an Executable")
-2. Double click the executable file
-2. The program will create a text file called SCAN_RESULTS.txt
-    * Windows: This file will be created in the current directory
-    * Mac: The file will be created on desktop

-# Supported Archetectures
-* Windows 7 / Windows 8
-* Mac OSX

 # Know Issues

 * Windows
   * No support for Opera or Safari detection
 * Mac